Incorporating Expert Knowledge into Bayesian Causal Discovery of Mixtures of Directed Acyclic Graphs: ADDITIONAL DETAILS OF NUMERICAL AND BREAST CANCER EXPERIMENTS

 Figures~\ref{fig:ER-alpha_reliability} and~\ref{fig:SF-alpha_reliability} display the performance (measured by ESHD) of different degrees of informativeness, as encoded by $\alpha_0$, fare against different levels of reliability.
-When the expert is highly reliable, the informativeness of the prior does not seem to affect, and we obtain similar performance through out.
+When the expert is highly reliable, the informativeness of the prior does not seem to have a significant effect, and we obtain similar performance through out.
 On the other hand, for lower levels of expert-reliability, the informativeness of the parameter is key to improve the performance.
-Other than the expert reliability and the $\alpha_0$, the experimental setting are identical to those in in Section~\ref{sec:application}.
+Other than the expert reliability and $\alpha_0$, the experimental settings are identical to those in in Section~\ref{sec:application}.

 The decreased structure learning when the reliability is set to $0.5$ and the informativeness is increased is due to the implementation of the expert oracle (as explained in \Cref{app:expert-simulation}).
 When the oracle's mean is set to $0.5$ the distribution for the responses will be equally probable to give slightly incorrect answers as correct ones, leading to the increased informativeness of the prior emphasizing incorrect beliefs about the ground truth graph.